-– mangrove green metallic (VW colour code LK6P)
+– Mangrove green metallic (VW colour code LK6P) paint

 Having built the Beetle Convertible for over 30 years, the Karmann plant at Osnabruck began producing the open Golf in 1980.
 At its debut, it was viewed with suspicion, especially the prominent roll-over bar was not up to everybody’s taste: “Strawberry Basket” quickly became the nickname for the compact VW convertible.
 And yet, the car was a huge success, not least due to the rigid body, the tight hood and sound workmanship.